-A Request for Deferment of Acceptance can be requested any time within 15 months from the first adverse report date in order to address the aforementioned issues, which can take a considerable amount of time.
-Extension of the deferment period is possible under section 224 of the Trade Marks Act when the deferment request is submitted close to the end of the allotted 15 months.
+A Request for Deferment of Acceptance may be requested at any time within 15 months from the first adverse report date.
+If the request is entered close to the acceptance deadline, it may also be necessary that the Applicant enter an extension of time for the deferment request to be considered before the application lapses.
 Deferment may be granted at the Registrar’s own discretion.

 The end of the deferment period will depend on the circumstances in which the deferment was requested.
 Possible scenarios on when the deferment will end include:

 - The Registrar is satisfied the ground for rejection no longer exists

 - Proceedings described above have ended and the conflicting mark(s) has been removed or renewed.

 For deferment granted on the basis of prior use, honest concurrent use and other circumstances, deferment will end after a period of six months.
 The new acceptance date will be calculated based on the end date of the deferment.